The Pug Dog Welfare & Rescue Association

 Adoption

-You will find the latest details about which regions of the country we are accepting general adoption applications from, in our Adoption section, as well as any latest pug-specific homes appeals.
+Please find full details for adopting & which regions of the country we are accepting general adoption applications from, in our Adoption section, as well as those for any pug-specific homes appeals which are open to all PDWRA regions across England & Wales.

 Fostering